brownt47/ChatGPT_Prompts/Students.md

         model=model,
         messages=messages,
-        temperature=0.7, # Controls the randomness of the model presence_penalty = 0.5 # Increases chance the model will talk about new topics frequency_penalty = 1.0 # decreases chance model will be repetitve
+        temperature=0.7, # Controls the randomness of the model presence_penalty = 0.5, # Increases chance the model will talk about new topics frequency_penalty = 1.0 # decreases chance model will be repetitve
     )
     return response.choices[0].message["content"]

 text = "copy-and-paste students discussion post here"
-prompt = f"""Prompt instructions for '''{text}''' """  # instructions for how to reply to students discussion post. response = get_response(prompt) print(response)
+prompt = f""" Prompt instructions for '''{text}''' """  # instructions for how to reply to students discussion post. response = get_response(prompt) print(response)
 ```